Tuesday, 12 November 2024

 Currently, Victoria lacks specific legislation that authorises a substitute decision-maker to provide consent for restrictive practices in aged care settings.
 In the absence of such legislation a temporary hierarchy was introduced, but this temporary arrangement has left many families, carers and providers without clear or lasting guidance.
 Restrictive practices are actions that limit a person’s freedom or choices.
 They are things like locking doors, using rail beds or medications to manage difficult behaviours.
 These measures should only ever be used as a last resort and only when there is no other way to protect the safety of the resident and, importantly, other residents and also healthcare workers.
 Importantly, they require informed consent, just as any of us would expect if we were in their place.
 Yet in Victoria we currently do not have legislation that says who can give this consent on behalf of residents who are unable to make decisions for themselves.
 In other areas of health we have clear frameworks that guide who can make decisions if a person cannot, but aged care restrictive practices have not been covered.
 This gap in the law has left residents, their families and aged care providers in a very difficult, precarious and uncertain situation.

 This bill gives us a straightforward solution.
 It sets out a clear order of hierarchy of who can make decisions for a resident who cannot give consent on their own.
-And so here is how it works: first, it respects the wishes of resident by allowing them to nominate their own substitute decision-maker in advance; second, if there is no prior nomination, it looks to those closest to the residents, like their spouse or primary carer or adult children; and finally, if there is no-one available or willing from the resident’s close circle, VCAT can appoint someone with a trusted relationship to act as a decision-maker.
+And so here is how it works: first, it respects the wishes of residents by allowing them to nominate their own substitute decision-maker in advance; second, if there is no prior nomination, it looks to those closest to the residents, like their spouse or primary carer or adult children; and finally, if there is no-one available or willing from the resident’s close circle, VCAT can appoint someone with a trusted relationship to act as a decision-maker.
 By establishing this hierarchy, the bill gives families peace of mind that, if the time comes, someone close to their loved one, and preferably someone that their loved one has chosen, will be able to step in and make the best decision on their behalf.
 It gives certainty to everyone involved, from the resident and family to the aged care provider.
 This bill also introduces strict protections to make sure that no-one is pressured or tricked into choosing a decision-maker.
 It is now a criminal offence to try to manipulate someone’s choice of decision-maker or to lie about it.
 VCAT will also have oversight powers to step in if there are concerns about the appointed decision-maker’s actions.
 We know that elder abuse can be a serious issue, especially when it comes to vulnerable people in aged care, and this bill aims to prevent abuse by stopping anyone who has harmed or posed a threat to a resident from becoming their substitute decision-maker.
 These safeguards are vital to protect the wellbeing of our aged care residents.

 This bill is not only necessary, it is overdue.
 It aligns Victoria’s laws with the Commonwealth’s Aged Care Act, which requires aged care providers to seek informed consent for restrictive practices.
 Without a clear law in Victoria, families and providers have faced confusion and residents’ rights have sometimes been compromised.
 This bill resolves that issue with a permanent solution that ensures compliance with national standards while upholding the dignity of our older citizens.
 The hierarchy does not include guardians or attorneys, because the Guardianship and Administration Act 2019 and the Powers of Attorney Act 2014 in Victoria do not authorise these roles to make decisions specifically about the use of restrictive practices.
 Under these acts, guardians and attorneys are empowered to provide informed consent based on what the person they represent would decide if they were able to do so.